 The care approach has to be continuously adjusted based on the impact of dementia on the person.
 One very important thing is the daily routine of the person.
 A good daily routine includes daily living tasks, enjoyable activities, and relaxation.
 Most persons with dementia like to have a daily routine because it reduces uncertainty and change.
 They enjoy variety, but only in small doses that don’t stress them.
 Use the person’s response to the routine to decide if you need to adjust the routine.
 Stay alert on the person’s changing abilities.

 As mentioned above, appropriate care can be used to improve the well-being of people with dementia.
 They feel better if they feel capable of doing things, feel valued, and can do meaningful things.
 They are happier and things are also more pleasant for the entire family.
 The worrying behaviors reduce.
-Have a suitable daily routine for the person and include meaningful and fun-filled activities in it (references given earlier).
+Have a suitable daily routine for the person and include meaningful and fun-filled activities in it.

 In many countries, where care is provided in facilities, the staff may view people with dementia in terms of their illness and lost abilities.
 They may not see them as individuals.
 Care may be a matter of applying techniques using some agreed standards.
 It may lack a respectful, dignified, person-centered angle.
 Staff sees them only as a “patient” and not as a unique individual with their qualities, likes, dislikes, needs, etc. Care models, therefore, often emphasize the need for person-centered approaches that value the personhood and dignity of the person with dementia.

-We do not have this problem in India because our situation here is different.
-Care is provided at home, typically by family members who have known the person from times before the person developed dementia.
+In India, typically care is provided at home, with tasks done by (or supervised by) family members who have known the person from times before the person developed dementia.
 Caregivers are familiar with the person’s history and background, likes and dislikes, etc. Once they accept the impact of the dementia disease, they are able to re-establish their connection with the person.
 Many families, after initial glitches, experience satisfaction in caregiving, and have many shared moments of joy.
 The persons with dementia are also more content and fulfilled.
 The family is able to accept the fact that they have a medical condition (and is therefore a “patient”) while also valuing and interacting with the person as a unique individual whom they have known for years.

 This includes ensuring that caregivers are not too tired or stressed, and that they balance care work with other roles and responsibilities.
 This is often not fully possible, but the idea is to do it as well as possible.
 Broadly, this includes: